wuyichen24/coding-interview/docs/problems/linked_list/Merge_K_Sorted_Lists.md

 ## Solutions
 - **Solution 1: Priority queue**
    - Idea
-      - Define a priority queue (pq) of head nodes, let the pq always return the smallest head node.
+      - Define a priority queue (pq) of head nodes, let the pq always return the smallest head node among k linked lists.
    - Steps
       - Define a priority queue of `ListNode` to store k head nodes.
       - Define the sorting order by comparing the value of `ListNode`.